Performance Guide#

 Static allocation of AI stages to inference devices may be suboptimal if

 one model is much bigger than others.
-In such case, it is recommended to
+In such cases, it is recommended to

 engine to select devices dynamically.
 The pre-processing backend should